-During the Monsoon, funnel clouds sometimes greet southern Arizona creating a unique spectacle in the sky.
+During the monsoon, funnel clouds sometimes create a unique spectacle in the sky.

 This difference can, and sometimes does, create a pinwheel effect in between the strong wind aloft and the weaker wind below.

 When a gust of wind comes along, it can flip the rotation on its side, resulting in a swirling funnel cloud forming from the cloud.